fogx/docarray/docs/fundamentals/document/construct.md

 ```{figure} images/doc-in-jupyter.png
 ```

 ### Unknown attributes handling

-If you give an unknown attribute (i.e. not one of the built-in Document attributes), they will be automatically "caught" into `.tags` attributes.
+If you pass an unknown attribute (i.e. not one of the built-in Document attributes), they will be automatically "caught" into `.tags` attributes.
 For example,

 ```python
 from docarray import Document